 The MSc Advanced Clinical Practitioner will allow you to develop your skills at an advanced level, thereby meeting the requirements set by National Leadership and Innovation Agency for Healthcare (NLIAH).

 You will develop your understanding of altered physiology to effectively assess patients' health or ill health status.
 In addition you will study research methods, influences on current health care practices and independent prescribing.
 The MSc Advanced Clinical Practitioner can be achieved within three years and you will need to be supported by a medical and professional mentor in practice.

-Year three of the MSc Advanced Clinical Practitioner has a choice of two pathways:
+The final year of the MSc Advanced Clinical Practitioner course has a choice of three pathways:

 MSc Advanced Clinical Practitioner is taught by a variety of methods including tutorials, lectures, case study presentations, peer presentations, and problem-based learning.
 You will also undertake practicals in our Clinical Simulation Suite as well as in actual clinical practice.